 The complete structure comprises 17 interconnecting modules, made from a total of 102 60mm and 100 mm thick x 2.6m long cross laminated timber panels (CLT) finger-jointed by Glenalmond Timber and fabricated at the Construction Scotland Innovation Centre (CSIC).

 Working with CSIC rather than an established continental CLT producer enabled Waugh Thistleton and Arup to have more control through each stage of the manufacturing process and refine the intricate design.

-The recently remodelled Sackler Courtyard, where the structure sits, is the roof to the subterranean gallery below and has no foundations adding a unique demand to the project.
-The lightweight property of tulipwood CLT lent itself perfectly to the space and meant Waugh Thistleton could go even bigger with the design, which stands at 9 metres tall.
+It's first location, at the remodelled Sackler Courtyard in London, is the roof to the subterranean gallery below and has no foundations adding a unique demand to the project.
+The lightweight property of tulipwood CLT lent itself perfectly to the space and meant Waugh Thistleton could go even scale the structure up to 9 metres tall.

 Highlighting the potential for the speed of construction of the modules was paramount.
 All of the joints have been digitally manufactured by Stage One with great precision and, to make the design even more streamlined, there are only two steel construction details.
-These clever design details means the structure arrives and is assembled in under a week.
+These clever design details means the structure can be assembled in under a week.